NAUPAIII/NAUPA-III-Schema/README.md

 a specific way.
 A tag for a specific data element is placed between angle brackets (< >).

-There are two types of tagsangle brackets:  starting tagsbrackets, which identify the starting point for the tagged data and ending tagsbrackets, which denote the end point.
-TheAn ending tag bracket for a particular starting tagbracket  has a forward slash added to the beginning.
+There are two types of tag:  starting tags, which identify the starting point for the tagged data and ending tags, which denote the end point.
+The ending tag bracket for a particular starting tagbracket  has a forward slash added to the beginning.

 Here is a sample XML tag for a Namename data element, or field: